 The Electric Brae, or Croy Brae, which lies on the A 719 coastal road between Dunure and Maybole, is noted for an unusual optical illusion.
 The effect is that while driving downhill, the road appears to be rising - allowing an illusion of free-wheeling uphill!

 Researchers into Maybole's local history and genealogy may like to visit Rich Pettit's Maybole site.

-- The transcription of the section for Maybole from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Maybole from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - Ask for a calculation of the distance from Maybole to another place.

 You can see the administrative areas in which Maybole has been placed at times in the past.
 Select one to see a link to a map of that particular area.